 No matter where in Dallas you live, fire ants may still be a huge problem in your lawn and garden.
 After all, they are nothing like your average ant species.
 These creatures can injure, maim, and even kill grown adults.
 The prospects of housing a colony on your property certainly do not look good.

 Don’t panic when fire ant colonies come to colonize your Dallas home.
 Choose to take the best route by relying on professional assistance from Addison Green Lawn.
 Our staff is ready to serve you with the fire ant solutions you need right now.
-Complete the contact form below to get started on a pest control plan today!
+Complete the contact form below to get started on a pest control or lawn care plan today!